JeffSchn/learn-mcp-servers/README.md

 - The code and samples in this repo was created with assistance from Claude Opus 4.0 and Claude Sonnet 4.0.
 - The docs in this repo were created with assistance from Gemini 2.5 Pro.
 - No AI was used in the creation of creative materials or content.

+### Disclaimer

+_I do not consider myself an "AI Expert".
+I am trying to just share what I learned because I find it useful and interesting.
+The code, information, and examples in this repo are provided as-is without any warranties or guarantees.
+You are responsible for your own due-diligence and the code you execute or the information that you consume.
+Nothing I provide should be taken as advice in an official capacity._

+Be critical.
+Be skeptical.
+Be humble.